 Later, according to Bernstein, software tools such as Autodesk Maya and 3ds Max became important in articulating the nuances and structural demands of Hadid’s parametric designs.
-“But what [has been] constant,” Ho says, “is the overall belief that architecture can change people’s lives for the better.”
+“But what [has been] constant is the overall belief that architecture can change people’s lives for the better,” Ho says.

 Hadid was far from boring.
-The arc of her career, Stern says, led to incredible projects in cities like New York, including a curving glass and metal residential tower at 520 West 28th Street overlooking the High Line.
+The arc of her career, Stern says, led to incredible projects in cities such as New York, including a curving glass and metal residential tower at 520 W. 28th St. overlooking the High Line.
 From skyscrapers to concert halls, her daring, tectonic structures expanded the possibilities of what could be realized.

 “She just played the game the way the star men designers played the game,” Bernstein says.
 “She had incredibly strong views of what she thought was right and wrong.
 She got her stuff built.
 She built an incredibly powerful practice to back up what her formal interests were.
 She did buildings and products.
 She wrote a lot.
 She taught a lot.
 She lectured a lot.
 She practiced architecture as well, if not better, than anybody else.”